GiveChoco/PPDS_finalDB/README.md

 ## Contributers

 - Group 3:
-Jin Lee
+Jin Lee,
-Daniar Zhylangozov
+Daniar Zhylangozov,
-Nadia Chan
+Nadia Chan,
 Ziyue Tao
 - Contributions to improve the application are welcome.
 Please feel free to submit a Pull Request.